ts-kontakt/antback/README.md

 prices.append(price_data)
 recent_prices = prices.values()
 ```
+#### Multi-ticker strategies

 For more advanced multi-ticker strategies or those using machine learning, it's often necessary to track more than a few dozen rolling features.
 The ```NamedRollingArrays``` and ```PerTickerNamedRollingArrays``` functions are available for this purpose ([rolling demo](https://github.com/ts-kontakt/antback/blob/main/examples/13_rolling_demo.py)).

 ### Performance & Technical Indicators

+Antback doesn't include its own indicators (except for the useful ATR stop line), but you can use any TA library.
 Antback is most suitable with event-driven technical indicators.
 For optimal performance, [talipp](https://github.com/femtotrader/talipp) indicators which are designed for streaming data may be used:

 ```python
 from talipp.indicators import SMA